dansalmo/Project4/README.md

 because speakers might not be users or attendees nor should they have to be.
 A speaker may be an attendee, in which case the ProfileKey can be added.

-I also had to implement a means of creating Speaker entities since they were needed for testing and App engine does not allow entity creation at the console.
+I also had to implement a means of creating  and getting Speaker entities since they were needed for testing and App engine does not allow entity creation at the console.

 ## Task 3 - Description of additional queries

+Purpose of 2 new queries:  Since my code allows for incomplete information in the creation of a conferenece or session, I added queries to find all incomplete conferences or sessions of a conference so that the queries could be used to easily find items that need to be completed.
+I also added a 3rd query that gets all speakers.

 ## Task 3 - Description of problem and solution proposal for provided query
+The problem for implementing the query for those that don't like workshops and don't like sessions after 7 pm was the need for more than one inequality.
+The error was:
+`BadRequestError: Only one inequality filter per query is supported.
+Encountered both typeOfSession and startDateTime` I worked around this by doing the query without the time constraint, then iterating over the query results to remove times > 7pm.